nweligalla/jpa-callbacks/README.md

 # JPA lifecycle callbacks.

-This repository accompanies the Medium article discussing Applying @PrePersist and @PreUpdate in JPA.
-Learn how to leverage `@PrePersist` and `@PreUpdate` annotations to inject custom logic at specific points in an entity's lifecycle.
+This repository accompanies the Medium article discussing Applying JPA lifecycle callbacks.
+Learn how to leverage with annotations to inject custom logic at specific points in an entity's lifecycle.

 Read 2 part medium article